Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Conclusion

 This paper examines a monopolistic insurance market with hidden information, where the agent's risk attitude and loss distribution are private information, and the agent's type is drawn from a continuum.
 Within this framework, we study the concept of incentive Pareto optimality, which extends the classical Pareto efficiency to settings of information asymmetry, and is constrained by requirements of incentive compatibility and individual rationality on optimal menus of contracts.

-Our first main result shows that, for general concave utility functionals, a menu of insurance contracts is incentive efficient if and only if it maximizes a social welfare function, subject to individual rationality and incentive compatibility constraints.
-This provides an important extension of the classical Negishi characterization of Pareto optima in insurance markets, to situations characterized by (i) general concave utility functionals, beyond Expected-Utility Theory; (ii) information asymmetry, whereby both the riskiness and the risk attitude of the agent is hidden information; and (iii) the type space is a continuum.
-To the best of our knowledge, this is the first result in this direction, and it provides a significant extension of the classical results.
+Our first result shows that, for general utility functionals, if a menu of insurance contracts maximizes a social welfare function, subject to individual rationality and incentive compatibility constraints, then it is incentive efficient.
+Furthermore, in the special case of Yaari Dual Utilities, two partial converse results hold, under additional technical conditions.
+Under Yaari's Dual Utility, we characterize optimal menus of contracts that solve the social welfare maximization problem, and we show that under two distinct assumptions on the ordering of the type space, and with some regularity conditions, the optimal contract can either provide full coverage, or exhibit a layered structure of marginal retention functions, depending on the level of the social weight.

-Under Yaari's Dual Utility, we characterize incentive-efficient menus of contracts, and we show that under two distinct assumptions on the ordering of the type space, and with some regularity conditions, the optimal contract can either provide full coverage, or exhibit a layered structure of marginal retention functions, depending on the level of the social weight.
-In addition, the optimal retention and the optimal premium are both monotone in the agent's type, with higher types receiving more coverage at the optimum in exchange for higher premium payments.
-Efficiency at the top holds, whereby full coverage is provided to the highest type.
+In addition, in the separating/layered regions, the optimal retention and the optimal premium are both monotone in the agent's type, with higher types receiving more coverage at the optimum in exchange for higher premium payments.
+Efficiency at the top holds under some strictness conditions, whereby full coverage is provided to the highest type.
 The insurer extracts all of the surplus from the lowest type agent, who is indifferent between participating and not participating at the optimum.
 Moreover, we show that, as the agent faces stochastically larger losses, their utility from the optimal menu decreases.
+However, in the full-coverage pooling region where $\alpha > \frac{1}{2}$, incentive compatibility forces a common premium that binds the insurer's participation constraint if the insurer's aggregate certainty-equivalent cost of full coverage does not exceed the lowest type's reservation premium.
 We also study the variation of the insurer's utility across types at the optimum, when a separating equilibrium holds.
 Particularly, if the agent is offered full coverage, the insurer benefits more from lower types of the agent that face smaller losses.
 If, on the other hand, the agent retains the entire loss, the insurer is indifferent in participating in the market.
 Finally, when partial coverage is offered, the insurer benefits more from higher types if a certain condition holds.

 \hypertarget{LinkToAppendix}{\ }